 Concerning our original questions, here lies a problem — should we ask “when and how do we become a living soul” or “when and how do we receive the special spirit of God that makes us in his image and gives us not only breath, but the potential of having eternal life?”
 Our spirit is not destroyed upon our death, but our lifeless soul decays into dust.

-Yes, animals also have breath, but “human beings have the very breath of God sustaining them.
+Animals also have breath, but “human beings have the very spark of God sustaining them.
 Michelangelo powerfully depicted this scene with God’s mighty finger reaching to touch the man’s flaccid and lifeless hand.
 Humans have been given God’s life.”7 The record of the birth of humankind tells us that “it was only to man that God directly ‘breathed’ in the ‘breath of life’.”8

 Finally, according to Genesis 2:7, the combining of the physical body and the divine breath produces the independent “living being.”
 This expression is often translated ‘living soul’, because the Hebrews could not think in terms of a soul apart from the body; to them the whole body was the soul.
 Think of the term “he was a merry old soul” or “oh, that poor soul,” they describe the whole unit, not some floating wisp or substance that escapes when the body dies.
 “Like the animals, man is a living, breathing being; unlike the animals, however, he arrived at that state in a way that assuredly distinguishes him from the animals.”9 Humans are born a higher creature than animals and have, within them, God’s spirit.